stellar/typescript-wallet-sdk/README.md

 - Node (>=18): https://nodejs.org/en/download/
 - Yarn (v1.22.5 or newer): https://classic.yarnpkg.com/en/docs/install

-## Build the Project
+## Install and Build the Project

 ```
+yarn install
 yarn build
 ```

-- this will build for all sub modules
+- this will install and build for all sub modules

 ## Testing